hashintel/hash/README.md

 ### Blocks

-- Various directories containing the source code for all of HASH's open-source [Block Protocol] blocks
+- Various directories containing the source code for all of HASH's open-source [Block Protocol] (**Þ**) blocks, summarized in a [handy table](https://github.com/hashintel/hash/tree/main/blocks#blocks).
+Please note: this table/directory contains HASH-published blocks only, and does not contain the full extent of available Þ blocks.

 ### Infrastructure